OCA/commission/sale_commission_oca_product_criteria/readme/USAGE.rst

 To use features of this module, you need to:

 #.
-Go to Sales > Commission Management > Commission Types.
+Go to Commissions > Configuration > Commission Types.
 #.
 Create a Commission Type with type = "Product criteria".
 #.
 Create multiple rules based on variant/product/category or global
 #.
 These rules will be sorted according to the same logic of sale pricelist.